 The textbook and homework/assessment package (i.e., Connect) will come packaged as a bundle via Inclusive Access (IA) through D2L.
 Ensuing IA instructions will be emailed to you by the bookstore, as well as specific pricing information.
-Access to digital course materials is required and will be available on the first day of class or within 24 hours of registering if adding the class.

 Access to the digital course materials is required to participate in the class.
 They will be available on the first day of class or within 24 hours of registering if adding class after the first day of class through IA.